mojasp/CompleteMetronome/README.md

 No runtime dependencies except for capacitor for android builds; no backend.
 Everything is html, css and vanilla typescript.

-Disclaimer: The proceeding part of this readme, as well as the rest of the codebase, are heavily vibecoded.
+**Disclaimer**: The proceeding part of this readme, as well as the rest of the codebase, are heavily vibecoded.
 If you read further, know that you are reading the output of a computer program: do not seek structure or meaning.
 I do not advocate the use of LLM's - nothing was learned, no knowledge gained in the